Media Center Policies

 - We have a reservation system in place.
 If you want more information about how to reserve a book, see Mrs. Kitta or Mrs. Smith.
 When the book comes in, we will bring it to your Language Arts or R-Block teacher.

 The EMS library carefully selects books and resources to enhance the collection.
 Books and resources are selected based on reviews and recommendations from School Library Journal, Kirkus, Booklist, and publisher information.
 Books are also selected based on input from other school librarians, RCPS department heads, and other professional learning communities.
-The library seeks student input when adding books to the library collection (see the homepage or Mrs. Kitta to recommend a book).
+The library seeks student input when adding books to the library collection (see Mrs. Kitta to recommend a book).
 The EMS library serves students ages 10-14, and therefore has a diverse collection to appeal to a variety of ages and maturity levels.
 The Elkton Middle School adheres to the policies outlined in the American Library Association's Library Bill of Rights when selecting library materials.

 But most importantly: